Zoning Administration Division

 • Fixtures must be full cut-off and mounted horizontal to the ground.
 Full cut-off means that light is not emitted above the bottom of the fixture.
 See Figure A below.

-• Spotlighting of flags, landscaping, or other similar objects must be aimed and shielded to confine the light to the object.
+• Spotlighting of flags, landscaping, architectural features such as window lighting, or other similar objects must be either full cut-off or aimed and shielded to confine the light to the object.

 • On lots adjacent to residential, all lights must have a setback based on their height or have additional shielding.
 See Figure B below.